viam-modules/system-audio/README.md

 - Detect when `sample_rate` or `num_channels` changes
 - Handle the transition appropriately

-### macOS Microphone Permissions

-**Important:** On macOS, do not run viam-server with `sudo` when using the microphone component.
-Running with `sudo` will result in silent audio (all zeros) due to macOS privacy restrictions that prevent root processes from accessing the microphone.

-If you encounter permission issues:
-1. Run viam-server without `sudo`
-2. Grant microphone access to your Terminal application in **System Settings → Privacy & Security → Microphone**
-3. Restart your terminal and try again

 ## Model viam:audio:speaker
 ### Configuration
 The following attribute template can be used to configure this model: